 Along the way I faced a lot of spiritual challenges.
 Early in the life of this business we began to receive orders from hotels in Las Vegas.
 The first genuinely enormous order that I recall went to the Roman Tower in Caesar’s Palace in Las Vegas.
 Those were hand-cut lead-crystal lamps.
-The crystal was produced in East Germany (that’s how old I am), exported to West Germany, then exported to a broker in New York City, and then shipped to our facility (at the time) in Monette, AR.
+The crystal was produced in East Germany (that’s how old I am), exported to West Germany, then exported to a broker in New York City (click on this url to get more information about the business broker), and then shipped to our facility (at the time) in Monette, AR.
 In my young conscience I worried that we were buying parts from communists in order to sell lamps to gangsters.
 It just made me uncomfortable.

 Of course, it helped me tremendously that I had grown up in a Bible-preaching church and a Bible-believing family.
 When I looked at the pages of scripture, I couldn’t find the verse telling me to refuse to do business with sinners.
 The closest thing to a marketplace boycott that I could find involved the economic isolation of those who refused to take the mark of the beast.
 We were doing honorable work.
 We were treating our employees fairly.
 We were being honest in our business practices.
 We were paying our taxes.
 We were not under obligation, I concluded, to accomplish any sort of economic isolation from sinners or infidels in the marketplace.